 Whether you are Early Earl or Late Lorraine or any saver and investor in between, I hope this post has emphasized you can have a very healthy retirement nest egg if you strive to do the following things more often than not:

-- Save and invest regularly (early on is better, you won’t need to save as much but you can save more aggressively later in life).
+- Save and invest regularly (early on is better, so you won’t need to save as much for retirement later on…).

 - Keep your investing costs/transaction costs/money management costs low so you can earn a reasonable rate of return (close to 6%) after fees/costs are accounted for.